mitranim/codex/readme.md

 ```

 A `Set` is unordered.
 In fact, Go actively randomises map iteration order, but
-this is not in the official language spec, and is not random enough.
-If you want
+this is not always random enough.
+If you want to iterate over a set of words
-to iterate over a set of words randomly, make a `State` object and use its
+randomly, make a `State` object and use its `State.WordsN()` method, which is
-`State.WordsN()` method, which is guaranteed to return random samples with no
+guaranteed to return random samples with no repeats.
-repeats.

 #### `Set.New(_, ...string) Set`